Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	</tr>
  </table>

   Alternatively a version 1 of the eventmessagebox with absolute timing could be used, where the presentation time is added as a 64 bit integer.
+  In this case care must be taken not to signal events in the past or too far in the future.

   The following steps are recommended for timed metadata
   ingest related to events, tags, ad markers and